LBNL-ETA/MSWH/paper/paper.md

 to simulate alternatives and compare the obtained energy consumption and solar fraction results for any alternative designs they like to define.

-Often simulation tools are largely inaccessible to non-technical users both in terms of usage and the ability to understanding the underlying codebase.
-With a combination of code, example notebooks and GUI the MSWH software provides a unique insight in what actually happens in a relatively simple mezzo-level simulation model.
+Lastly, simulation tools tend to be inaccessible to non-technical users, both in terms of usage and the chance for the user to understand the underlying codebase just by reading through it.
+The MSWH software provides a unique insight in what actually happens in a relatively simple mezzo-level simulation model due to the usage of relatively well readable Python code, while the example notebooks and GUI allow for instant utilization of the models.
+These features make the code well suitable also for educators.

 # Acknowledgements